freebasic/fbfrog/readme.txt

     #include search just like the fbc.
 Query fbc's incdir via 'fbc -print incdir'
     and also intercept -i <path> options passed on the fbc command line.
   * #fbfrog <fbfrog command line options>
-  * invoke fbfrog with these options, but add -nodefaultscript and disallow any -declare* and -select/-if options, such that there will only be one API.
+  * invoke fbfrog with these options, but add -target for 1 target only
   * let fbfrog create a temp .bi: -o *.temp.bi, then produce a *.temp.bas which
     #includes the *.temp.bi instead of having a #fbfrog directive, then invoke
     fbc to compile it.